-The company has opened a channel for the interested person to show their opinions/ recommendations/ complaints with the audit committee and/or secretary of the company on the matter that is beneficial, including the matter involved with the good corporate governance.
+The company has opened a channel for the interested person to show their opinions/ recommendations/ complaints with the Audit and Risk Management Committee and/or secretary of the company on the matter that is beneficial, including the matter involved with the good corporate governance.
 For instance, on the law or ethics, financial report or the defective internal audit via the channel of receiving the complaint and advice specified in this policy.